-With a lot of weight bearing poses such as Downward-Facing Dog, Upward-Facing Dog, Plank pose and handstand, an asana practice is not kind to our wrists.
-The weight combined with the immense range of motion we demand in yoga classes often leads to wrist strain or wrist issues.
-If you are suffering from a wrist injury you may need to seek treatment from a doctor or physical therapist, but if it’s only mild or occasional soreness you can easily address wrist pain in your yoga practice with the following ten tips.
+With a lot of weight bearing poses such as Downward-Facing Dog, Upward-Facing Dog, Plank pose and Handstand, an asana practice is not kind to our wrists.
+The weight combined with the immense range of motion students demand in yoga classes often leads to wrist strain or wrist issues.
+There are some easy and simple tips to prevent injury to our wrists while practicing yoga.
+By following some basic guidelines we can avoid injuries and prevent wrist strain so we can fully enjoy our practice.

 Tips to avoid wrist pain in yoga